OSGeoLabBp/tutorials/english/data_processing/lessons/prime.rst

     print('ready')
     print('%d prims in %f seconds' % (len(prims), time.time() - start_time))

-numpy library can make is faster
+numpy library can make it faster
 --------------------------------

 numpy provides a lot of algorithms to solve mathematical problems.